-Limited overseas evidence indicates that in some cases antibiotic use in animals may contribute to antibiotic resistance in humans.
-Since 1972, the Ministry of Health has monitored antibiotic resistance for the main disease-causing microorganisms.
+Limited overseas evidence indicates that in some cases, antibiotic use in animals may contribute to antibiotic resistance in humans.
+Since 1972, MOH has monitored antibiotic resistance for the main disease-causing microorganisms.

 There is no evidence so far that in-feed antibiotics have led to resistance.
-Compared to many other countries, New Zealand has relatively low levels of antimicrobial resistance.
-Despite this, evidence of such trends is continually monitored and, if evidence shows a link, controls on antibiotic use in animals will be changed.
+Despite this, evidence of these trends is continually monitored.
+If evidence shows a link, controls on antibiotic use in animals will be changed.

-One of the main monitoring programmes MPI has in place monitors sales of agricultural compounds containing antibiotics, used in both horticulture and veterinary medicine.
-The sales trends for these products are monitored to ensure the regulatory controls on antibiotics are effective and that any significant or concerning changes can be investigated.
+The trends around sale of these products are monitored.
+This is to ensure the regulatory controls on antibiotics are effective and that any significant or concerning changes can be investigated.